mbert/kubeadm2ha/README.md

 On the target environment, some settings for successful installation of Kubernetes are necessary.
 The "Before you begin" section in the [official kubernetes documentation](https://kubernetes.io/docs/setup/independent/install-kubeadm/) applies, nevertheless here is a convenience list of things to take care of:
 1. Set the value of `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1`.
 There may be different, distro-dependent ways to accomplish this in a persistent way, however most people will get away by editing _/etc/sysctl.conf_.
-2. Load the `ip_vs` kernele module.
+2. Load the `ip_vs` kernel module.
 Most people will want to create a file in _/etc/modprobe.de_ for this.
 3. Disable swap.
 Make sure to edit _/etc/fstab_ to remove the swap mount from it.
+4. If you want to use the EFK stack, you'll also have to define the following groups: _elasticsearch_hot_ (for hosts with fast hardware, more RAM on which the "hot" ES instances will be run, mutually exclusive with _elasticsearch_warm_), _elasticsearch_warm_ (for hosts with more disk space on which the "warm" ES instances will be run, mutually exclusive with _elasticsearch_hot_), _elasticsearch_ (all elasticsearch hosts).
+See the inventory _md-kubernetes.inventory_ for an example.
+The Elasticsearch data nodes require a `nofile` limit not lower than `65536` which is well above of the defaults on some systems.
+If using the JSON-based configuration file _/etc/docker/daemon.json_, you may have to add this: `"default-ulimits":{"nofile":{"Name":"nofile","Hard":65536,"Soft":65536}}`.

 ## Configuration

 In order to use the ansible scripts, at least two files need to be configured:

 1. Either edit _my-cluster.inventory_ or create your own.
 The inventory _must_ define the following groups:
- _primary-master_ (a single machine on which _kubeadm_ will be run), _secondary-masters_ (the other masters), _masters_ (all masters), _minions_ (the worker nodes), _nodes_ (all nodes), _etcd_ (all machines on which etcd is installed, usually the masters).
+ _primary_master_ (a single machine on which _kubeadm_ will be run), _secondary_masters_ (the other masters), _masters_ (all masters), _minions_ (the worker nodes), _nodes_ (all nodes), _etcd_ (all machines on which etcd is installed, usually the masters).
-2. Either edit _group_vars/my-cluster.yaml_ to your needs or create your own (named after the group defined in the inventory you want to use).
+2. Either edit _group_vars/my_cluster.yaml_ to your needs or create your own (named after the group defined in the inventory you want to use).
 Override settings from _group_vars/all.yaml_ where necessary.
+You may decide to change some of the defaults for your environment: `LOAD_BALANCING` (`kube-vip` or `nginx`), `NETWORK_PLUGIN` (`weavenet`, `flannel` or `calico`) and `ETCD_HOSTING` (`stacked` if running on the masters, else `external`).

 ## What the cluster setup does
 1. Set up an _etcd_ cluster with self-signed certificates on all hosts in group _etcd._.
-2. Set up a _keepalived_ cluster on all hosts in group _masters_.
+2. Set up a virtual IP and load balancing: either using a static pod for _kube-vip_ or a _keepalived_ cluster on all hosts in group _masters_.
-3. Set up a master instance on the host in group _primary-master_ using _kubeadm._
+3. Set up a master instance on the host in group _primary_master_ using _kubeadm._
-4. Set up master instances on all hosts in group _secondary-masters_ by copying and patching (replace the primary master's host name and IP) the configuration created by _kubeadm_ and have them join the cluster.
+4. Set up master instances on all hosts in group _secondary_masters_ by copying and patching (replace the primary master's host name and IP) the configuration created by _kubeadm_ and have them join the cluster.
-5. Configure kube-proxy to use the V-IP / load balancer URL and configure _kube-dns_ to the master nodes' cardinality.
-6. Use _kubeadm_ to join all hosts in the group _minions_.
+5. Use _kubeadm_ to join all hosts in the group _minions_.
+6. Sets up a service account 'admin-user' and cluster role binding for the role 'cluster-admin' for remote access (if wanted).

 ## What the etcd-operator setup does